GastonCaldera/glidaa.com/INSTRUCTIONS.md

 - Click "Save and deploy".

+Go back to the terminal and press enter.
+Amplify will output the url of your website, that can be later customized in the Amplify console.

-This finishes the backend.
-Whenever changes are commited to the selected branch, a new deployment will be triggered and the website will be update.
+This finishes the frontend.
+Whenever changes are commited to the selected branch, a new deployment will be triggered and the website will be updated.

 ## Customizing and Testing